mandiant/flare-fakenet-ng/docs/testing.md

 # FakeNet-NG Test Plan
+This test plan informs developers how to quality assure FakeNet-NG by using two test suites:
+* Automated Test Suite
+* Manual Test Suite

 If you just want to know how to test FakeNet-NG, see the following sections:
 * Dev and Test Setup
 * Using `test.py`